willymanoandrews/NuxtFire/auth-payment/README.md

 ### SMTP Configuration for Firestore Email Extension

-For the `Trigger Email from Firestore` extension, you will also need your:
+When you configure the `Trigger Email from Firestore` extension, you will also need your:

 - SMTP Connection URI
 - SMTP Password

-When configuring the extension.

 # Auth Payment Template